 At my previous job, I was fortunate enough to travel to international book fairs and visit bookstores.
 When I travel now for fun, the impulse sticks: find the best local bookstores, and buy at least one book.
 The list below is based partly on countries I’ve found myself in over the last few years and partly on my destination wish list.
-Join me in 2019 as I try to discover more foreign authors and beloved books, and hopefully get the opportunity to pack a few bags for some on-site explorations.
+Join me as I try to discover more foreign authors and beloved books, and hopefully get the opportunity to pack a few bags for some on-site explorations.

 I have to start this off by saying that Buenos Aires, where THE DESERT AND ITS SEED is set and where Jorge Barón Biza was from, has its own book fair every April.
 In 2015, the city was called a “novel oasis” by The Guardian because it has “more bookstores per person than any other city in the world.”
 Biza’s personal story is as dark and captivating as the book itself, more so once you realize the two are intertwined; self-published three years before he died and then going on to become a fixture both in Buenos Aires’ literary scene and beyond, Biza’s shocking opening with powerfully descriptive language bounces readers along on Eligia’s ride to the hospital with a face full of acid, a consequence of a messy divorce from an abusive husband.
 The Argentina setting becomes almost a character itself in the months that follow, a backdrop for reconstructing a face, a life, and an identity.

 While in Buenos Aires, Argentina, visit El Ateneo Grand Splendid.